welderwelder/mbot/README.md

 # mbot
-simple telegram bot conversator /python/polling(sampling the status) to controll the bot
+simple telegram bot 'conversator': python \ polling(sampling the status) to controll the bot

 conversation: bot only fetches message was sent to it and returns it to a sender while performing simple checks of message content: if particular strings received,